 One of my friends, Andy Nearny, called in with a story worth sharing.

-One of Andy’s friends was driving from Chicago to southern Missouri to participate in some type of sporting event.
+His friend drove from Chicago to southern Missouri to participate in a sporting event.
 As he was driving through St. Louis in the early evening, his car broke down.
 This guy had no idea what to or who to call since it was after typical business hours.
-His car was insured by State Farm.
+State Farm insured his car.
 His agent lives in Chicago, so it wouldn’t do him much good to call him.
 Not only that, this wasn’t about an accident.
 It was just a mechanical problem.

-He decided to call State Farm anyway.
-He didn’t call his agent.
-He just found a St. Louis phone book and called a local agent who he didn’t know at all.
+He decided to call State Farm anyway, but he didn’t call his agent.
+Locating a St. Louis phone book, he then called a local agent who he didn’t know at all.
 You’ve heard the slogan, “Like a good neighbor, State Farm is there!”
 Well, they were!

 There is an old Zig Ziglar quote that says, “If you help enough people get what they want, you will get what you want.”
-(By the way, this is this issue’s motivational/business quote.)
 The St. Louis State Farm agent had no compelling reason to help our amateur athlete from Chicago, other than to just help him.
 He was a very nice person doing a very nice thing.
 He went out of his way to do a good deed for a fellow human being.
 If this insurance agent treats his customers with this much kindness and care, I’m sure he enjoys a very successful business.

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.

 Legal Information | Sitemap | Site by: digitalONDA